 Bilirubin is the potentially toxic catabolic product of heme metabolism.
 Fortunately, there are elaborate physiologic mechanisms for its detoxification and disposition.
 Understanding these mechanisms is necessary for interpretation of the clinical significance of high serum bilirubin concentrations.
 Furthermore, because bilirubin shares its metabolic pathway with various other sparingly water soluble substances that are excreted in bile, understanding bilirubin metabolism also provides insight into the mechanisms of transport, detoxification, and elimination of many other organic anions.

 An overview of the major aspects of bilirubin formation and disposition will be reviewed here.
 The settings in which bilirubin disposition is impaired will also be discussed briefly.
 Clinical aspects of serum bilirubin determination, the evaluation of patients with hyperbilirubinemia, and the classification of causes of jaundice are presented separately.
-(See "Clinical aspects of serum bilirubin determination" and "Diagnostic approach to the patient with jaundice or asymptomatic hyperbilirubinemia" and "Classification and causes of jaundice or asymptomatic hyperbilirubinemia".)
+(See "Clinical aspects of serum bilirubin determination" and "Diagnostic approach to the adult with jaundice or asymptomatic hyperbilirubinemia" and "Classification and causes of jaundice or asymptomatic hyperbilirubinemia".)

 FORMATION OF BILIRUBIN